rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 3. **Union Mount Filesystems (overlayfs)**

+Allows files and directories of separate file systems, knows as branches, to be transparently overlaid, forming a single coherent file system.
+Contents of directories which have the same path within the merged braches will be seen together in a single merged directory, within the new, virtual filesystem.

 Docker stores all it's data by default inside `/var/lib/docker`.

-Allows files and directories of separate file systems knows as branches

 ### Layered Architecture: